cyral-quickstart/quickstart-sidecar-aws-ecs/README.md

 In case the databases you are protecting with the Cyral sidecar also live on AWS, make sure to add the sidecar security group (see output parameter `security_group_id`) to the list of allowed inbound rules in the databases' security groups.
-If the databases do not live on AWS, analyze what is the proper networking configuration to allow connectivity from the EC2 instances to the protected databases.
+If the databases do not live on AWS, analyze what is the proper networking configuration to allow connectivity from the ECS instances to the protected databases.

 ---